 - deli meats

 Buying healthy, clean chicken is not just about us as individuals and what we put into our bodies.
 It’s big picture.
 It’s supporting a healthy planet and environment.
 We are fighting a broader fight if we are not engineering and selecting crops and animals or spraying pesticides and chemical treatments.
 We are taking a stand if we are not forcing growth, testing nature, and supporting commercial monopolies.
 We create a call to action by bringing in diversity, supporting local, and allowing nature to call on its own checks and balances.
 Buying GMO supports a larger and stronger amount of pesticide use.
 Pesticide residue is detected on our fruits and vegetables.
 It is entering our water system which is not good for consumption or the environment.
 We can make an impact and foster long-term sustainability by being more discerning consumers.
 By fighting big and taking a broad approach: buying organic and biodynamic fruits and veggies, buying local pastured meat, and supporting the farms that are maintaining these precious resources, everything around us will automatically be cleaner.
 Buy from people who support this vision and your kitchen will ultimately be healthier.
-For more reverse labeling tricks and to learn best shopping practices (including how to purchase from organic farmers), read Lisa’s full blog post HERE!
+For more reverse labeling tricks and to learn best shopping practices (including how to purchase from organic farmers), read Lisa’s full blog post on how to buy chicken.

 A Note from Your Friends at Wild Planet: We’re so grateful to Lisa for providing her chicken buying tips and hope it empowers you to make an informed purchasing decision.
 Did you know that Wild Planet recently released its first land-based product?
 We are now offering canned 100% organic roasted chicken breast!
 If you’d like to give Lisa’s reverse label reading a try, you can start with our Organic Roasted Chicken Breast which is . . .